shohanjh09/web-scrapper/README.md

 ```bash
 composer install
 ```

-- Create the database schema inside the application container:
+- create column and table in database by running the command inside the application container:
 ```bash
 php bin/console doctrine:migrations:migrate
 ```